 Even after the best game of his career, Corey Seager remained humble about his future.

-The Dodgers' top prospect went a career-high 6-for-6 and tied a personal best with six RBIs to lead Triple-A Oklahoma City past Salt Lake in a wild 14-11 slugfest win on Thursday afternoon.
+The top Dodgers prospect went 6-for-6 and tied his career high with six RBIs to lead Triple-A Oklahoma City past Salt Lake in a wild 14-11 slugfest win on Thursday afternoon at Smith's Ballpark.

 Was this one of those headline-making performances that could persuade the brass in Los Angeles to pull the trigger on a promotion soon?
 Seager, still just 21 and a veteran of only 25 Triple-A games, claims he hasn't even thought about playing in the Majors this year, a scenario that Dodgers fans dreamed of a year ago when it was Joc Pederson lighting up the Pacific Coast League.